shyamanurag/123trade/PRODUCTION_DEPLOYMENT_TEST_RESULTS.md

 ## 🔍 Key Findings

 1. **System Operational**: The core system is deployed and running
-2. **Graceful Degradation Working**: System can operate without Zerodha authentication
+2. **Graceful Degradation Working**: System can operate without ShareKhan authentication
 3. **Production Components**: According to [[memory:904115]], system has:
    - ProductionEventBus ✓
    - ProductionPositionTracker ✓ (but shows as not ready)
    - ProductionRiskManager ✓ (but missing some methods)
    - TradingOrchestrator ✓

-4. **Missing Feature**: Zerodha refresh system from commit d2fa044 not deployed
+4. **Missing Feature**: ShareKhan refresh system from commit d2fa044 not deployed
 5. **Component Initialization**: Components exist but not showing as ready in orchestrator

 ## 🔧 Recommendations

-1. **Check Deployment**: Verify latest code is deployed (especially Zerodha refresh feature)
+1. **Check Deployment**: Verify latest code is deployed (especially ShareKhan refresh feature)
 2. **Fix Risk Manager**: Add missing `get_risk_metrics` method to ProductionRiskManager
 3. **Component Initialization**: Investigate why orchestrator components show as false
 4. **Missing Strategy**: Check why only 4 of 5 strategies are loaded
-5. **Daily Auth**: Perform Zerodha daily authentication when markets open
+5. **Daily Auth**: Perform ShareKhan daily authentication when markets open

 ## 🌟 Positive Notes